Keel-billed toucan: Subspecies

-The plumage of the keel-billed toucan is mainly black with a yellow neck and chest.
-Molting occurs once per year.
-It has blue feet and red feathers at the tip of its tail.
-The bill is mainly green with a red tip and orange sides.

-Keel-billed toucans have zygodactyl feet (or feet with toes 2 and 3 facing forwards, and toes 1 and 4 facing backwards) – two toes face forward and two face back.
-Because toucans spend a large portion of time in the trees, this helps the birds to stay on the branches of the trees and jump from one branch to another.
+Two subspecies are accepted, which intergrade where their ranges meet:

 Distribution and habitat

 The keel-billed toucan can be found from Southern Mexico to Venezuela and Colombia.
+This includes Belize, where it is the national bird.
 It roosts in the canopies of tropical, subtropical, and lowland rainforests, up to altitudes of 1900 m.
 It roosts in holes in trees, often with several other toucans.
-This can be very cramped, so the birds tuck their tails and beaks under their bodies to keep their body temperature at a normal level while sleeping.
-Adding to the lack of space, the bottoms of the holes are often covered with pits from the fruit the toucans have eaten.
+Although the toucans reside in the forests of these areas, they can also be seen in neighboring plantations, pastures, and second-growth forests.

 Behaviour and ecology

-Like many toucans, keel-billed toucans are very social birds, rarely seen alone.
+Like many other toucans, keel-billed toucans are very social birds and are rarely seen alone.
 They fly in small flocks of approximately six to twelve individuals through lowland rainforests.
 Their flight is slow and undulating, consisting of rapid wing beats (six to ten), then a glide with the bird's beak extending forward and dipping downward as though pulling the rest of the bird.
 Their feet are drawn up forward in flight.
 The flight distances are typically short.

-They live together in groups, often sharing cramped living quarters of holes in trees.
+They live together in groups, often sharing cramped living quarters of holes in trees, where five or six birds could fit into a single hole together.
+The birds look for holes around between 3–27 m off the ground, with smaller holes for an entrance.
+In order to fit in these small holes, the birds fold their tail over their body and tuck the large beak along their backs.
+This position also keeps the birds' body temperature at a normal level while they sleep.
+Adding to the lack of space, the bottoms of the holes are often covered with seed stones from the fruit the toucans have eaten.

 There is a family structure within the group.
 Birds often "duel" with each other using their bills, and throw fruit into each other's mouths.
 They 'play ball', one throwing a fruit in the air and a second seizing it.

+Calls by the birds include sounds like "grr", "trrii" and "rrrk".
+A louder male can be heard from a kilometre away.
+They also communicate with non-vocal noises by clacking their large beaks and beating their wings.

+Predators include hawk-eagles and collared forest falcons, the latter a significant predator in some cases.